 Airways – Nearest Airport is Paro.
 Bagdogra airport (IXB) is 182 Kilometer from Phuentsholing.
 Bhutan’s national air carrier, Druk Air, operates several flights per week from Bangkok, Delhi, Kolkata, Kathmandu, etc to Paro.
 One of the spectacular flights flies passengers through the stretch between Kathmandu and Bhutan.
 The flight passes along the Himalayan Range and all the peaks seems so close to eyes, it’s a flight to cherish.
 Recent addition is the flight from Paro to Bangkok via Bagdogra airport.

-Roadways – Paro to Haa is nearly 115 kilometers and nearly 2 to 2 1/2 hours drive and Thimphu to Haa is nearly 115 kilometers and requires a drive of 3 to 4 hours.
-Jaigaon the Indian border town is 180 kilometers from Siliguri.
-Phuentsholling in Bhutan is approximately 182 kilometers by road from Siliguri.
+Roadways – Paro to Haa is nearly 115 kilometres and nearly 2 to 2 1/2 hours drive and Thimphu to Haa is nearly 115 kilometres and requires a drive of 3 to 4 hours.
+Jaigaon the Indian border town is 180 kilometres from Siliguri.
+Phuentsholling in Bhutan is approximately 182 kilometres by road from Siliguri.
 Phuentsholling is six / seven hour's drive from Bagdogra / New Jalpaiguri and eight to nine hour’s drive from Gangtok or Darjeeling.
 Phuentsholling is the only entry / exit point via road.
 The other is Samdrup Jongkhar entry point is in Assam.